holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/16_grok_lesson_7_2/lesson_plan.md

 ### Actual Lesson

-- Quick, one question quiz on Stanford's Bio lecture
+- Quick, one question quiz on Prisoner's Dilemma "reading"
-    - "What is the optimal strategy"
+    - "What is the optimal strategy" -> "tit-for-tat"
 - Review
     - Prisoner's dilemma debrief
         - Do big tournament of all bots